Harry Catterick

 Harry Catterick (26 November 1919 – 9 March 1985) was an English football player and manager.
-As a player Catterick played for Everton and Crewe Alexandra, in a career that was interrupted by World War II, but he is most notable as a manager.
-After spells with Crewe, Rochdale and Sheffield Wednesday, with whom he won the Football League Second Division title, he took over at Everton and won the English Football League twice and the FA Cup with the Merseyside club and is regarded as one of Everton's most successful managers.
+As a player Catterick played for Everton and Crewe Alexandra, in a career that was interrupted by World War II.
+However, he is most notable as a very successful manager.
+After spells with Crewe, Rochdale and Sheffield Wednesday, with whom he won the Second Division title, Catterick took over at Everton and won the First Division twice and the FA Cup with the Merseyside club.
 He finished his managerial career at Preston North End.

 Playing career

-Catterick's father, Harry Catterick Sr, was a football player and coach for Stockport.
+Catterick's father, Harry Catterick Sr, was a footballer and coach for Stockport County.
 Catterick Jr played at amateur level for Stockport Schoolboys and for Cheadle Heath Nomads before signing part-time for Everton as an 18-year-old in 1937.
 He was an apprentice marine engine engineer.

 However, his professional career coincided with the Second World War so that his opportunities to play were limited.
 His wartime record with Everton saw him score 55 goals in 71 games.
 During the war, he also played for Manchester United and Stockport County.

 He finally made his league debut in August 1946, aged 26.

 Managerial career

 Sheffield Wednesday

 Replacing Eric Taylor in 1958, Catterick achieved much success in his three years with Sheffield Wednesday.
-He led to team to the Division 2 title in 1959 and reached the FA Cup semi-final the following season, losing to Blackburn Rovers.
+He led to team to the Second Division title in 1959 and reached the FA Cup semi-final the following season, losing to Blackburn Rovers.
 The following season, Wednesday were league runners-up to Tottenham Hotspur, who won the Double.
 Catterick left just before the end of the season following an approach from Everton.